Skip to main content

 Diagrams app

-In the 'Org models' dropdown, please select the org model you want to create the proposed node for.
+1. In the 'Org models' dropdown, please select the org model you want to create the proposed node for.

-metadata (Apex Classes and Triggers, Flows, Lightning pages, Objects etc.),
+metadata (Apex Classes and Triggers, Flows, Lightning pages, Objects, etc.),

-the modal present the set of fields to fill out to provide new Proposed ndoe specification.Caveat: for any object-nested metadata types (Fields, Record types, Buttons, Links and Actions, Page layouts) please first select the metadata type from the dropwdown, and then in the top right box, please start typing the name of the object you want to create the nested metadata components' Proposed node for.
+• Caveat: for any object-nested metadata types (Fields, Record types, Buttons, Links and Actions, Page layouts), please first select the metadata type from the dropdown, and then in the top right box, please start typing the name of the object you want to create the nested metadata components' Proposed node for.

-Creating Data Cloud object
+Creating a Data Cloud object

 Documenting Proposed nodes

-Because "Proposed nodes" are only placeholders in your Org Model, you will not be able to see any information about usage, dependencies or access.
-But you will be able to add documentation, including diagram links, rich text notes, end-user help, user stories and business requirements.
+Because "Proposed nodes" are only placeholders in your Org Model, you will not be able to see any information about usage, dependencies, or access.
+But you will be able to add documentation, including diagram links, rich text notes, end-user help, user stories, and business requirements.

 Tracking proposed nodes

 After every sync, the owner of the Org Model receives an email with a list of changes since the last sync.
-This list includes any new, updated, not synced (deleted) and suggested metadata.
+This list includes any new, updated, not synced (deleted), and suggested metadata.

 You can also generate a node list report.
 You can then filter all the reported metadata in your Org Model by "Proposed" status to see all the proposed changes.